 Company culture is one of the most important aspects of a company’s development.
 Companies grow when they embrace a culture of innovation, creativity, and collaboration.

-Culture is not an add-on to your business.
-It’s the very foundation on which you build all other aspects of your company.
+Culture is not only an add-on to your business, it’s the very foundation on which you build all other aspects of your company.
 Employees must understand how their work contributes to the organization’s success and feel empowered to take risks without fear of reprisal.

 Many companies do not understand why culture is important, and as such, they don’t put enough time or energy into cultivating their culture.
 In this post, we will discuss how you can cultivate your company’s culture to help grow your business.